sharjeel-siddiqui12/react-news-app/README.md

 # React News App

-The project is React News App!
+Welcome to the React News App!
 This project is a web application built with React, designed to provide users with the latest news articles from various sources.

 ## Features